VisualFP/docs/SA/design_concept/content/design/design_specification_sum_type_destruction.typ

 A common approach in functional languages is to use _pattern matching_.
-Pattern matching allows to match values against a set of patterns and execute a corresponding code.
+Pattern matching allows to match values against a set of patterns and execute user-provided code per pattern.
 One of the patterns-types usually destructs sum type constructors.

 An example of pattern-matching in Haskell can be seen in